2015 Call for Applications Now Open

 Instructions for completing the online form are posted here.

 Application Period: March 19 - May 20, 2015.

 The goal of the Awards is to recognize and publicize national models of creative service delivery.The awards have been presented since 1949 to innovative programs within the United States and Canada that deliver services to people with mental illness or mental disabilities, that have overcome obstacles, and that can serve as models for other programs.
 Programs can be based in a school, a clinic, a hospital, or the community itself, and can provide unique human resource development, prevention, or administrative models that improve clinical care.
 In order to be considered, programs must have been in full operation for a minimum of two years prior to the posted application deadline of May 20, 2015.

 The Deadline has been extended from the original date of May 12, 2015 to May 20, 2015.

 Up to four awards may be given.
 The Achievement Awards Committee groups and selects two Gold Award winners -- one from academically or institutionally sponsored programs and one from community-based programs in the United States and Canada.
 The Committee may also choose Silver and Bronze Award winners.

 Awards are presented at the Institute on Psychiatric Services.
 Winning programs are invited to present at a special afternoon workshop following the Opening Session and will receive coverage in two APA publications, Psychiatric News and Psychiatric Services.
 Gold Award winners each receive $3,500, second- and third-place winners receive $2,000 and $1,000, respectively.
-2014 APA Achievement Awards: Four Exemplary Programs,
+For an overview of the winners read 2014 APA Achievement Awards: Four Exemplary Programs.

 2014 Award recipients